Typical Connections of Steel Framing

 Connection Details of Steel Framing

 Most steel frame connections use angles, plates, or tees as transitional elements between the members being connected.
 A simple bolted beam-to column-ß angle connection requires two angles and a number of bolts (Figures 11.24 11.27).
 The angles are cut to length, and the holes are made in all the components prior to assembly.
 The angles are usually bolted to the web of the beam in the fabricators shop.
-The bolts through the ß angle of the column are added as the beam is erected on the site.
+The bolts through the ß angle of the column are added as the beam is erected on the construction site.
 This type of connection, which joins only the web of the beam, but not the ß angles, to the column is known as a shear connection.
 It is capable of transmitting vertical forces (shear) from a beam to a column.

-However, because it does not connect the beam ß angles to the column, it is of no value in transmit ting bending forces () from one to the other.
+However, because it does not connect the beam ß angles to the column, it is of no value in transmit ting bending forces (bending moment) from one to the other.
 To produce a moment connection, one capable of transmitting bending forces between a beam and column, it is necessary to connect the beam ß angles strongly across the joint, most commonly by means of full-penetration groove welds (Figures 11.28 and 11.29).

 If the column ß angles are insufficiently strong to accept the forces transmitted from the beam ß angles, stiffener plates must be installed inside the ß angles of the column to better distribute these forces into the body of the column.
-(Though much less common, it is also possible to moment transmitting connections that rely solely on bolting.)
+(Though much less common, it is also possible to design moment transmitting connections that rely solely on bolting.)

 Figure 11.26 Two elevation views of the bolted beam to-column-flange connection shown in Figure 11.25.